Rabbi David Ellenson, Ph.D., z"l

 Chancellor Emeritus; I.H. and Anna Grancell Professor Emeritus of Jewish Religious Thought

-Rabbi David Ellenson, Ph.D., z”l, Chancellor Emeritus of HUC-JIR, served distinguished terms both as President (2001-2013) and returning to guide the institution as Interim President (May 10, 2018 – March 31, 2019) following the tragic death of Rabbi Aaron Panken, Ph.D., z”l.
+Hebrew Union College-Jewish Institute of Religion (HUC-JIR) mourns Rabbi David Ellenson, Ph.D., renowned educator, scholar, leader, and friend.
+The Chancellor Emeritus of HUC-JIR, Rabbi Ellenson served distinguished terms both as President (2001-2013) and as Interim President (2018–2019), returning to guide the institution following the tragic death of Rabbi Aaron Panken, Ph.D., z”l.

 Rabbi Ellenson invigorated HUC-JIR’s stateside programs through a myriad of initiatives.
-He transformed the professional leadership development of HUC-JIR’s students through the creation of the Tisch Fellows, Schusterman Fellows, Debbie Friedman School of Sacred Music Fellows, Mandel Fellows, Jim Joseph Fellows, and Jewish Foundation of Cincinnati Serving Learning Fellows programs.
+He transformed the professional leadership development of HUC-JIR’s students by inspiring the philanthropic investment to create the Tisch Fellows, Schusterman Fellows, Debbie Friedman School of Sacred Music Fellows, Mandel Fellows, Jim Joseph Fellows, and Jewish Foundation of Cincinnati Serving Learning Fellows programs.
 He instituted social responsibility and community service to the Jewish and larger world as a core pillar of HUC-JIR students’ professional development through programs with the American Jewish World Service and other organizations.
-The spiritual development of HUC-JIR’s students was nurtured through the support of the Joyce and Irving Goldman Foundation and through new partnerships with the Institute for Jewish Spirituality and the Society for Classical Reform Judaism.
-Pastoral care studies were enhanced through the Blaustein Center for Pastoral Counseling in New York, Kalsman Institute on Judaism and Health in Los Angeles, and the nation’s first Jewish seminary to offer Clinical Pastoral Education in Cincinnati.
+The spiritual development of HUC-JIR’s students was nurtured through the support of the Joyce and Irving Goldman Foundation and through new partnerships with the Institute for Jewish Spirituality and the Society for Classical Reform Judaism and pastoral care studies were enhanced throughout the institution.

 Rabbi Ellenson received his Ph.D. from Columbia University in 1981 and was ordained by HUC-JIR in 1977.
-He also holds an M.Phil. degree from Columbia University as well as an M.A. degree from HUC-JIR and the University of Virginia.
-He received his B.A. degree from the College of William and Mary in Virginia in 1969.
+He also earned an M.Phil. degree from Columbia University as well as an M.A. degree from HUC-JIR and the University of Virginia.
+He received his B.A. degree from the College of William & Mary in Virginia in 1969.
 A member of HUC-JIR’s faculty since 1979, he also held the post of Director of the Jerome H. Louchheim School of Judaic Studies at HUC-JIR’s Jack H. Skirball Campus in Los Angeles, which provides the undergraduate Judaic Studies program for USC.

 Rabbi Ellenson’s extensive publications include Tradition in Transition: Orthodoxy, Halakhah and the Boundaries of Modern Jewish History (1989), Rabbi Esriel Hildesheimer and the Creation of a Modern Jewish Orthodoxy (1990) (nominated for the National Jewish Book Council’s award for outstanding book in Jewish History, 1990), Between Tradition and Culture: The Dialectics of Jewish Religion and Identity in the Modern World (1994), and After Emancipation: Jewish Religious Responses to Modernity, which won the National Jewish Book Council’s Award as the outstanding book in Jewish Thought in 2005.
 Pledges of Jewish Allegiance: Conversion, Law, and Policymaking in 19th- and 20th-Century Orthodox Responsa, co-authored with Daniel Gordis (2012), was named a Finalist for the National Jewish Book Council’s Award in Scholarship in 2012.
 Jewish Meaning in a World of Choice was published in the Jewish Publication Society-University of Nebraska Scholar of Distinction Series in 2014.